pathogenwatch-oss/amr-search/docs/INPUT_FORMATS.md

 members = ["geneA", "geneB", ...]
 ```

-For mechanisms, the members field consists of a list of variant records.
+For variants, the members field consists of a list of variant records.
 Each record consists of two fields:

 1. `name` - the name of the gene containing the variants.
 1. `variants` - a list of variant sites that must be present.